Sports, Society, and Culture

 This is a non-fee-based event, and the participants will be given certificates of attendance during the closing ceremony of the Symposium.

-The application for the Symposium is now open and the application deadline is Sunday, April 22, 2018, Midnight (Eastern European Summer Time).
-Please find all necessary information in the application form.
+The application for the Symposium is now closed and the application deadline was Sunday, April 22, 2018, Midnight (Eastern European Summer Time).

 For additional information please contact Ms. Marilena Katsadoraki, IOA Sessions' Coordinator, through telephone (+30 210 6878810) and/or email m.katsadoraki(at)ioa.org.gr, and/or Ms. Christina Lafi, CHS GR Content Editor and Programs Assistant, through telephone (+30 27520 47030, Nafplio, Greece) and/or email clafi(at)chs.harvard.edu.